wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 For usage monitoring by specific accounts, sources, metric namespaces, and point tags, you can use [ingestion policies](ingestion_policies.html).

-For performance monitoring of your Operations for Applications service, you can use [top and spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Usage integration](wavefront_monitoring.html).
+For performance monitoring of your Operations for Applications service, you can use [wftop and spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Usage integration](wavefront_monitoring.html).

 ## How to Go to the Usage Summary Dashboard?